vatesfr/xen-orchestra/packages/xo-server-sdn-controller/README.md

 # xo-server-sdn-controller [![Build Status](https://travis-ci.org/vatesfr/xen-orchestra.png?branch=master)](https://travis-ci.org/vatesfr/xen-orchestra)

-XO Server plugin that allows the creation of pool-wide and cross-pool private networks.
+XO Server plugin that allows the creation of pool-wide and cross-pool private networks and to add/delete network traffic rules on a VIF.

 ## Install